PippaVonBerg/Mad-Hatter-Psychedelic-Tea-Time/README.md

     Pie (for White Rabbit)
     Pretzels (for Jack of Hearts)
     Tobacco (for Caterpillar)
-    A magical kettle to brew your psychedelic tea Enchanted tea leaves that spark imagination
+    A magical kettle to brew your mind altering tea Enchanted tea leaves that spark imagination

 Locations: